tlin41390/MusicClassification/README.md

 $ mongo
 ```

-2) Create new MongoDB database using the mongo shell:
+2) Create a new MongoDB database using the mongo shell:
 ```
 > use Music_db
 ```